shelsgit/decoding-contour-next-link/README.md

 	```
 	> sudo systemctl enable CNLdisplay.service
 	```
-	 ( You can also use the systemctl command to restart or disable the service, if ever wanted )

-(TO ALSO: ADD steps to MAKE PI readonly so it's ok to turn poweroff without properly shutting it down - turn off logging to local file - for, will just use putty to restart or shutdown the pi when needed)
-(TO ALSO: make a 3d case)

 ## Step2 - Wiring
 * TM1637 Display -> RPi0(fyi, the GPIO pin layout for a RPi0 is the same as a RPi2 or RPi3 with 40pins):
 	* CLK -> GPIO23 (Pin 16, 8th pin down on right side)(top of RPi0 is up when GPIO pins are on the right)